tamartsi/association_analyses_class/4_binary_traits.md

 -   The basic logistic regression model for a binary outcome: logit\[*p*(*D*<sub>*i*</sub> = 1)\] = **x**<sub>*i*</sub><sup>*T*</sup>**β** + *g*<sub>*i*</sub>*α*, *i* = 1, …, *n*.
      where here:

-    \begin{itemize}
-    \item $D_i$ is the disease status of person $i$
+-   *D*<sub>*i*</sub> is the disease status of person *i*
-    \item  $\mathbf{x}_i$ is a vector of adjusting covariates (age, sex, etc.), $\beta$ is a vector of their effects.
+-   **x**<sub>*i*</sub> is a vector of adjusting covariates (age, sex, etc.), *β* is a vector of their effects.
-    \item $g_{i}$ is the dosage or count of the genotype allele of interest.
+-   *g*<sub>*i*</sub> is the dosage or count of the genotype allele of interest.
-    \item  $\mbox{logit}(u) = log[u/(1-u)]$, is a function that ensures that estimated disease probabilities - $u$ - will always be in the range $(0,1)$ (while $\text{logit}(u)$ could be anything).
+-   logit(*u*)=*l**o**g*\[*u*/(1 − *u*)\], is a function that ensures that estimated disease probabilities - *u* - will always be in the range (0, 1) (while logit(*u*) could be anything).
-    \end{itemize}

 Note: there is no "residual".
 In linear regression, the residual induces the variability.
 Here, we directly model a probability, which induces a variability.

 Disease (binary) trait analysis
 -------------------------------

 *l**o**g**i**t*\[*p*(*D*<sub>*i*</sub> = 1)\] = **x**<sub>*i*</sub><sup>*T*</sup>**β** + *g*<sub>*i*</sub>*α*, *i* = 1, …, *n*.

-\begin{itemize}
-\item The basic assumption in this model is that observations are "independent and identically distributed" (i.i.d.).
+-   The basic assumption in this model is that observations are "independent and identically distributed" (i.i.d.).
-\item This does not hold for the HCHS/SOL.
+-   This does not hold for the HCHS/SOL.

-  \begin{itemize}
-  \item  So we cannot use the "usual" logistic regression.
+    -   So we cannot use the "usual" logistic regression.
-  \item We use mixed models (or GEEs), instead.
+    -   We use mixed models (or GEEs), instead.

-  \end{itemize}
-\end{itemize}
-Questions:
-\begin{enumerate}
-\item What will happen if we used logistic regression instead of a logistic mixed model?
-\item How can we use logistic regression correctly, assuming we really wanted to?
+Questions: 1.
+What will happen if we used logistic regression instead of a logistic mixed model?
+2. How can we use logistic regression correctly, assuming we really wanted to?
-\end{enumerate}

 Disease (binary) trait analysis
 -------------------------------

-\begin{itemize}
-\item The logistic mixed model states that the disease probabilities of people who are somehow close or similar to each other, are more similar to each other than the disease probabilities of people who are not close or similar.
+-   The logistic mixed model states that the disease probabilities of people who are somehow close or similar to each other, are more similar to each other than the disease probabilities of people who are not close or similar.
-\item One way to model this is using random effects.
+-   One way to model this is using random effects.
-\item For example, if there was one source of such similarities between disease probabilities:
+-   For example, if there was one source of such similarities between disease probabilities:
-\end{itemize}

 *l**o**g**i**t*\[*p*(*D*<sub>*i*</sub> = 1)\] = **x**<sub>*i*</sub><sup>*T*</sup>**β** + *g*<sub>*i*</sub>*α* + *b*<sub>*i*</sub>, *i* = 1, …, *n*,

-\begin{itemize}
-\item with $b_i$ a random effect, increasing/decreasing the baseline odds of the disease.
+-   with *b*<sub>*i*</sub> a random effect, increasing/decreasing the baseline odds of the disease.
-\end{itemize}

 Disease (binary) trait analysis
 -------------------------------

-\begin{itemize}
-\item Random effects reflect here  similarity in disease odds across individuals using a correlation structure.
+-   Random effects reflect here similarity in disease odds across individuals using a correlation structure.
-\item As in linear regression, we use matrices to model the correlations between random effects across individuals.
+-   As in linear regression, we use matrices to model the correlations between random effects across individuals.
-\end{itemize}

 \begin{eqnarray*}
 \text{cor}\left[(b_1, b_2, b_3, \ldots)\right] &=& \begin{array}{cc}
  & \begin{array}{cccc} p_1 & p_2& p_3 & \ldots \end{array} \\